Will you help Saving Grace continue to rescue, care for and adopt out deserving dogs?

 STEP 3: Attend a Volunteer Orientation

-Once you’ve filled out your application, simply sign up for our volunteer orientation to get more information.
+Once you’ve filled out your application, we’ll send you a link to sign up for our volunteer orientation.

 STEP 4: Attend a Mentoring Session